Riemannian stochastic variance reduced gradient algorithm with retraction and vector transport: Local convergence rate analysis

 \subsection{Local convergence rate analysis with retraction and vector transport}

 We now demonstrate the local convergence properties of the R-SVRG algorithm (i.e., local convergence to local minimizers) and its convergence rate.

-We first describe an assumption \changeHSSS{that generated points are sufficiently close to a critical point}.
+The main theorem (Theorem \ref{Thm:LocalConvergence}) follows three lemmas, the proofs of which are provided in Appendix~\ref{Appendix}.

-We show a property of the Karcher mean on a general Riemannian manifold. \begin{lemma} Let $w_1,\dots,w_m$ be points on a Riemannian manifold $\mathcal{M}$ and let $w$ be the Karcher mean of the $m$ points.
+The following lemma shows a property of the Riemannian centroid on a general Riemannian manifold. \begin{lemma} Let $w_1, w_2,\dots,w_m$ be points on a Riemannian manifold $\mathcal{M}$ and let $w$ be the Riemannian centroid of the $m$ points.
 For an arbitrary point $p$ on $\mathcal{M}$, we have